 The URSC program is transdisciplinary with a focus on the interface of social systems with the natural and built environment.
-It seeks to produce graduates of distinguishing excellence in planning, design, and development addressing problems of the community, regional, national, or international habitat systems.
+It seeks to produce graduates of distinguished excellence in planning, design, and development addressing problems of the community, regional, national, or international habitat systems.
 Our alumni have assumed positions at research-intensive universities, both as faculty and researchers, as well as in government agencies and in other sectors.
-Recent graduates accepted tenure-track positions at Virginia Tech, University of Washington, University of Maryland, University of Minnesota, University of Wisconsin-Madison, Auburn University, University of Oklahoma, University of Connecticut, University of North Dakota, Oklahoma State University, University of North Texas, as well as a long list of tenure-track positions in South Korean, Chinese, and Indonesian universities.
+Graduates have accepted tenure-track positions at University of Florida, University of Illinois, Virginia Tech, University of Washington, University of Maryland, University of Minnesota, University of Wisconsin-Madison, Auburn University, University of Oklahoma, Oklahoma State University, University of North Texas, as well as a long list of tenure-track positions in South Korean, Chinese, and Indonesian universities.